mikrono/tModLoaderWiki_kr_ko/Contributing-Localization.md

 Pull or download the latest code.
 The template file should be updated already with missing translations.
 If it isn't, build and reload the mod.

 ### Contact Mod Developer
+If you made a translation mod, reload the mods to update the localization files.
+Find new untranslated entries, translate them, and get the new files to the mod developer once again.

-Follow the same steps as before with the updated mod downloaded.
+If you extracted the localization files instead, follow the same steps as before with the updated mod downloaded.
+If the author integrated your translations from earlier into the latest release, those entries should already be translated in the newly extracted localization files.

 ### New Translation Mod
-Follow the same steps as before.
+Reloading the mods should update the localization files.
+Find new untranslated entries, translate them, and publish.

 ***